densify-dev/terraform-null-optimization-as-code/examples/aws-ec2/README.md

 # AWS EC2 sample of self-aware and self-optimization

-Configuration in this directory creates a single EC2 Instance named test that has its size set based on the values in the densify_recommendations which is a sample of the format that would get from Densify.
-Also this will set a number of tags on the instance to make it self-aware.
+This example creates a single EC2 instance named "test" from the sizing values in densify_recommendations.
+It also sets a number of tags on the EC2 instance to make it "self-aware".
+The sample densify_recommendations map found in this directory is in the same format that Densify would provide.

 ## Usage